jariperttunen/FineRoots/README.md

 ## Using FineRoots

-First, run `extract`.
-It will read the file *files.txt* and produce link information to standard output and to file *kaikki.dat*.
+First, run `extract` without any command line options.
+It will read the file *files.txt* and produce root link information (connections) to standard output and to file *kaikki.dat*.

-Run `mfr`, to produce Lignum XML files:
+Then run `mfr` to produce Lignum XML files from *kaikki.dat*:
 + mfr kaikki.dat -writeXML

-Type `mfr` only to see usage information.
+Type `mfr` on command line to see usage information.